Featured downloads:

 This is the development portal of the Text 2.0 project, part of DFKI.
 In here you will find the browser plugin required to create eye tracking apps using HTML, CSS and JavaScript, as well as some diagnosis and related tools.
 The main features are

-- Use eye tracking right from HTML and combine it seamlessly with CSS and JavaScript.
-The plugin supports (almost) arbitrary HTML and is not specifically bound to text - gaze active image tags rotated using 3D CSS transforms?
+• Supports (almost) arbitrary HTML - gaze active image tags rotated using 3D CSS transforms?
 No problem.

-- Interaction sessions can be recorded as XML streams and opened and replayed again (w. limitations)
+• Record interaction sessions as XML streams and replay them (w. limitations)

-- Comes with mouse fallback and a simulator with configurable accuracy
+• Mouse fallback and a simulator with configurable accuracy included

 If you're looking for more multimedia interaction and less document interaction, have a look at PEEP, the Processing Easy Eyetracker Plugin.
 For the latest news, also have a look at the Text 2.0 Twitter Channel.